 CLUE reports exist in a LexisNexis database which is regularly updated with new information from all of the major insurance companies, such as State Farm, GEICO, Allstate, and Progressive.
 If you’ve had a motorcycle accident in the past and are now shopping for car insurance (or vice versa), the new carrier can find out about your history by checking your CLUE report, which contains your personal information, such as your name and Social Security number (SSN), and information about paid and unpaid claims.
 This information stays on your record for a period of seven years.
 The more accidents you have had, the greater a financial risk you are for the insurer, and the more your premium may cost as a result.

 That being said, many policies contain an accident forgiveness clause which will prevent your rates from increasing after your first crash.
-Many insurance companies offer accident forgiveness for both motorcycle and car accidents.
+Many insurance companies offer accident forgiveness for both motorcycle and car accidents in Dallas.

-Contact Our Houston Car Accident Lawyers for a Legal Consultation
+Contact Our Dallas Car Accident Lawyers for a Legal Consultation

 Due to the absence of safety features like seat belts and airbags, motorcycle crashes often cause extremely serious injuries, such as bone fractures, crush injuries, traumatic brain injuries (TBI), concussions, joint dislocations, and road rash or skin abrasion injuries, which can leave permanent scars.

-If you or one of your family members was injured in a motorcycle accident in Houston, Dallas, Arlington, or Fort Worth, you may be able to recover compensation for your medical bills, lost earnings, and pain and suffering.
-The Texas personal injury lawyers of Queenan Law may be able to help.
-We have more than 20 years of experience handling motorcycle accident claims, truck accident claims, and car accident claims in Houston.
+If you or one of your family members was injured in a motorcycle accident in Texas, you may be able to recover compensation for your medical bills, lost earnings, and pain and suffering.
+The Dallas personal injury lawyers of Queenan Law may be able to help.
+We have more than 20 years of experience handling motorcycle accident claims, truck accident claims, and car accident claims.

-Call our law offices at (817) 476-1797 to set up a confidential legal consultation with our friendly and knowledgeable Houston and Fort Worth injury attorneys.
+Call our law offices at (817) 476-1797 to set up a confidential legal consultation.
 We’re here to help you understand your legal rights and fight for compensation on your behalf.